regular/panicroom/README.md

 ## PURPOSE

 I tend to not backup my raw images as often as I should.
 One of the reasons is the massive amount of data that has to be moved to backup a large collection of images.
 To make backups faster, I could start deleting photos from the library.
 However I'd like to stick with my policy of never deleting any frame I ever shot.
 A solution would be to only backup the 'good' photos.
-If the other's are eventually lost, I would probably be able to get over it.
+If the others are eventually lost, I would probably be able to get over it.
 Some day.

 ## TODO